How young Tunisian women are developing their professional skills by supporting American youth in STEM

 Teaching technology skills to girls from diverse backgrounds

-Nouha studied computer science as a Tunisia UGRAD scholar at SUNY-Plattsburgh.
+Nouha studied computer science as a Tunisia UGRAD scholar at SUNY-Plattsburgh in 2017-2018.
 While there, she served as a mentor for a weekly technology club run by the Plattsburgh Public Library in collaboration with Girls Who Code.

 Girls Who Code is a women’s technology community with over 40,000 members across the United States.
 Through this community, Nouha taught computer programming skills to elementary and middle school girls from diverse socioeconomic backgrounds in Plattsburgh, New York.